petr-ngn/Data_X_2022/README.md

 # Data-X Project 2022

-Project within the course **Data-X – Applied Data Analytics Models in Real World Tasks (4IT439)**, at Faculty of Informatics and Statistics, Prague University of Economics and Business (VSE).
+Repository for the project within the course **Data-X – Applied Data Analytics Models in Real World Tasks (4IT439)**, at Faculty of Informatics and Statistics, Prague University of Economics and Business (VSE).
 Such project is conducted using Python.

 Authors: Petr Nguyen, Lukas Dolezal, Patrik Korsch, Daniel Bihany, Roman Pavlata